-- 6. Aperture of appendix vermiformis
+- Aperture of appendix vermiformis cœci.

 - 7. Appendix vermiformis.

-- 8, S. Sacculi of the colon.
+- 8, 8.
+Sacculi of the colon.

 - 9. Mesentery of appendix vermiformis.

-intestine forms two folds which project into the cœcum and form the valve.
-The upper fold, which is horizontal in direction, is sometimes known as the ileo-colic, and the lower or more vertical one as the ileo-cœcal fold.
-The ridges on each side, formed by the prolongation of the two folds, are called the fræna or retinacula.
+The Ileo-cœcal valve (Fig. 131, 5) is formed by a prolongation of a piece of ileum through the wall of the cœcum, to which it is firmly attached; and, being stretched from side to side, the small intestine, forms two folds which project into the cœcum and form the valve.
+The upper fold, which is horizontal in direction, is sometimes known as the ileo-colic, and the lower or more vertical one as the ileo-cœcal fold.\ The ridges on each side, formed by the prolongation of the two folds, are called the fræna or retinacula.
 It is obvious that these folds permit the ready passage of fluid from the small into the large intestine, but would prevent regurgitation unless the parts were very much over-distended.